apache/druid/docs/development/extensions-core/k8s-jobs.md

 druid.indexer.task.encapsulatedTask=true
 ```

-#### Example 1: Using a PodTemplate that retrieves values from a ConfigMap
+#### Example 1: Using a Pod Template that retrieves values from a ConfigMap

 <details>
 <summary>Example Pod Template that uses the regular druid docker image</summary>